 We think you'll be pleasantly surprised at every turn with the ZMax Pro, as we were.

 Currently only available for MetroPCS and T-Mobile, this device is one of the best, most-surprising values to come out of 2016.
-Here's to hoping that more carriers support it soon.
+Here's to hoping that more carriers support it soon in 2017.

 Read the full review: ZTE ZMax Pro

 OnePlus' excellent sophomore effort is cheaper than ever